-- 4. All private unlisted investments are valued individually by Maven's portfolio management team and the portfolio as a whole is discussed by Maven's valuation committee.
-The resultant valuations are subject to detailed scrutiny and approval by the Directors of the Company. - In accordance with normal market practice, investments quoted on AIM or a recognised stock exchange are valued at their closing bid price.
+- All unlisted investments are valued individually by Maven's portfolio management team and discussed by Maven's valuation committee.
+The resultant valuations are subject to detailed scrutiny and approval by the Directors of the Company. - In accordance with normal market practice, investments quoted on AIM or a recognised stock exchange are valued at their closing bid price at the year end.